Tracing the path of South Korea's MERS 'patient zero'

 The person the index patient shared a room with at the Pyeongtaek hospital contracted MERS, as did that person’s son, who had visited.

-The son broke voluntary quarantine and traveled to Hong Kong and mainland China, where he was diagnosed with MERS.
+The son broke voluntary quarantine and travelled to Hong Kong and mainland China, where he was diagnosed with MERS.
 He is in hospital in China.

 As of Wednesday, the index patient was on a respirator in a government-designated hospital.
 His 63-year-old wife also contracted the virus, but authorities said her condition had improved.